nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 # Calculate the mean
 composite_embedding_vector = np.mean(stacked_arrays, axis=0)
 ```
-The third approach is we can build on our second approach here and add in manual weights (or optimized weights) to each of the categories.
+For the third approach, we can build on our second approach and add in manual weights (or optimized weights) to each of the categories.
 This is a bit more complex but can be an effective way to get a good balance between the categories.
-The only important thing to note here is that all the weights here need to add up to 1, and not every category is required to be present in every listing.
+The only important thing to note here is that all the weights need to add up to 1, and not every category is required to be present in every listing.

 ```python
 import numpy as np